-Join us at a landmark meeting of the National Sea Country Alliance.
-The Alliance, of all representative Traditional Owner groups with responsibility for Sea Country, must discuss how to exercise our rights and uphold our responsibilities for Sea Country in the face of increased offshore energy proposals.
+This landmark meeting of all representative Traditional Owner groups with responsibility for Sea Country, was convened to discuss how to exercise our rights and uphold our responsibilities for Sea Country in the face of increased offshore energy proposals.